maikalangi/anu_handyman/README.md

 # Anū Handyman
-Website showcasing handyman services and a contact page to reach the handyman
+Website showcasing Handyman services and a contact page to reach the Handyman

 ## Check out the App!